 - Pharmacy and Medical Supplier Access to PharmaNet—Overview of access types

 - Ensuring Timely PharmaNet Connections (PDF)

-- PharmaCare publications provides links to publications such as PharmaCare Newsletter, the annual PharmaCare Trends Report, PharmaNet data files, patient information sheets and various studies and reviews.
+- PharmaCare publications provides links to publications such as PharmaCare Newsletter, the annual PharmaCare Trends Report, PharmaNet data files, patient information sheets, relevant Acts and regulations, and various studies and reviews.